 Homburg LP Management Incorporated, a subsidiary of Homburg Canada Incorporated is the general partner in each of the Homcos in which the Corporation is limited partner.
-The limited partner(s) are solely entitled to the profit of the Homcos in question.
+The limited partner(s) are solely entitled to the profit of the Homco in question.
 The general partner is not entitled to any compensation.
 This is only different for the Homcos in which the Corporation is not a 100% limited partner, as described above.
-In those specific partnerships, the general partner is entitled to a part of the profit of the Homcos in which the Corporation (20), (21), (22), (26), (28), (29) the general partner is entitled to 30% of the profit (before taxes) after the limited partners have received a cumulative return on equity of 11% (before taxes) after the limited partner is entitled to 30% of the profit (before taxes) after the acumulative return on equity of 8% (before taxes) on an annual basis.
+In those specific partnerships, the general partner is entitled to a part of the Homcos in which the Corporation is less than a 100% limited partner.
+For Homco (20), (21), (22), (26), (28), (29) the general partner is entitled to 30% of the profit (before taxes) after the limited partners have received a cumulative return on equity of 11% (before taxes) after the limited partners have received a cumulative return on equity of 8% (before taxes) on an annual basis.